6. The GREAT DEPRESSION

 ARRANGEMENTS TO REOPEN THE BAVARIAN BREWERY

 Interestingly, initial efforts to reopen the brewery were not made by the husband of William Riedlin's daughter Lucia, William C. Schott (Will), who had been a Director of the Riedlin Beverage Co. and the President of the Riedlin Company (holding the rights to Bavarian Brewing Company) before Prohibition.
 A possible explanation for this is that Will had been successful and fully occupied as the General Manager of the Cincinnati Galvanizing Co. for over 20 years, and was also involved in the J.M.
 Schott & Sons Cooperage.
-He also must have realized it would be very capital intensive and timely to reopen the brewery to make it successful, especially since he was already committed to another firm.
-Even though Will and his wife Lucia established a family across the river in Cincinnati for 20-years, Lucia stayed in touch with her sister, cousins, nieces and nephews.
-She also entertained them at a Cousins Party every summer.
+He also must have realized it would be a very capital-intensive and time-consuming undertaking to reopen the brewery and make it successful, especially since he was already committed to these other firms.
+Even though Will and his wife Lucia had established a family across the river in Cincinnati for 20 years, Lucia stayed in touch with her sister, cousins, nieces and nephews.
+She also entertained her lady relatives a Cousins Party every summer.
 So, she was probably very supportive when one of her relatives approached her about reopening the Bavarian Brewery.
 In addition, her husband Will, likely didn't want to strain any relationships with his wife's family.
-Both Lucia and Will may have thought it was more financially prudent to let the property be operated by another family relative.
+Both Lucia and Will may have thought it was more financially prudent to allow the property to be operated by another family relative.

-What is somewhat surprising is that the initial attempt to open the brewery did not begin with Lucia's relations, but instead with with Leslie Deglow.
+What is somewhat surprising is that the initial attempt to open the brewery did not begin with Lucia's relations, but instead with Leslie Deglow.
 He incorporated The Bavarian Brewing Co.in the state of Delaware in 1932, becoming its president.
-Leslie was an architect and relative of Julies Deglow who first established the brewery in 1866.
-In late 1932, Murray L. Voorhees, the husband of William Riedlin's granddaughter Rosemary, acquired some shares in the brewery.
-By May 1933 he had became President and Leslie Deglow become Secretary/Treasurer.
-This change in positions seemed to occur either in connection with the Voorhees acquisition of the main brewery property from Riedlin heirs, i.e. Lucia Riedlin Schott.
-It may have also been aided by a loan Rosemary had made to the newly organized brewery with her inheritance derived from William Riedlin.
-Regardless, announcements were made by Voorhees in 1933 that he and others would reopen the Bavarian Brewing Co. and that stock solicitations were being made to raise capital to acquire new brewery equipment and refurbish the brewery.
+Leslie was an architect and relative of Julius Deglow, the man who first established the brewery in 1866.
+In late 1932, Murray L. Voorhees, the husband of William Riedlin's granddaughter Rosemary, also acquired some shares in the brewery.
+By May 1933 he had become President and Leslie Deglow was Secretary/Treasurer.
+This change in positions seems to have occurred in connection with the Voorhees acquisition of the main brewery property from Riedlin heirs, i.e. Lucia Riedlin Schott.
+It may have also been aided by a loan Rosemary had made to the newly organized brewery, using her inheritance derived from William Riedlin.
+Regardless, announcements were made by Voorhees in 1933 that he and others would reopen the Bavarian Brewing Co., and that stock solicitations were being made to raise capital to acquire new brewery equipment and refurbish the brewery.
 (Please see Corporate Material for a copies of the solicitation, the notices and a stock certificate owned by Murray Voorhees.)

 THE BREWERY IN 1932

 Between 1925 and 1932 several of the older brewery buildings between W. Pike St. and Lehmar Avenue were sold by the Riedlin Company, which included the assets of the Bavarian Brewing Co. to Lucia Riedlin Schott and her husband, William, and resold.
-(See the Riedlin Co's.)
-Most of the newer buildings and all of those located between Lehmar Avenue and W. 12th street were retained and would form the brewery going forward after Prohibition.
-In addition, the southwest corner of Main and W. 11th streets, lying north of Lehmar Avenue, was also retained, and would be used for employee parking and truck storage.
-The site outline of the brewery in 1932 is as shown below.
-The letters and numbers on the buildings primarily correspond to their use before Prohibition and are discussed in more detail in the Early and Later Riedlin Years.
+(See period 5.
+Prohibition and the Riedlin Co's.)
+Most of the newer buildings and all of those located between Lehmar Avenue and W. 12th Street were retained and would form the basis for the brewery after Prohibition.
+In addition, the southwest corner of Main and W. 11th Streets, lying north of Lehmar Avenue, was also retained, and would be used for employee parking and truck storage.
+The site outline of the brewery in 1932 is represented below.
+The letters and numbers on the buildings primarily correspond to their use before Prohibition and are discussed in more detail in periods 3.
+Late 1800s and 4.
+Early 1900s.